vladen/aerobus/readme.md

 // => one
 ```

-or two next subscribers with step 1:
+or two successive subscribers with overlap (step 1):
 ```js
 channel
     .cycle(2, 1)